arkalia-luna-system/ia-pipeline/docs/API.md

 ---

-### proto_text
+### proto_json

-Contains the Nextgen Pythonic Protobuf Text Format APIs.
+Contains the Nextgen Pythonic Protobuf JSON APIs.

 #### Fonctions

 ##### serialize

-Convert protobuf message to text format.
+Converts protobuf message to a dictionary.

-Double values can be formatted compactly with 15 digits of precision (which is the most that IEEE 754 "double" can guarantee) using double_format='.15g'.
-To ensure that converting to text and back to a proto will result in an identical value, double_format='.17g' should be used.
+When the dictionary is encoded to JSON, it conforms to proto3 JSON spec.

 Args:
-  message: The protocol buffers message.
+  message: The protocol buffers message instance to serialize.
-  as_utf8: Return unescaped Unicode for non-ASCII characters.
-  as_one_line: Don't introduce newlines between fields.
-  use_short_repeated_primitives: Use short repeated format for primitives.
-  pointy_brackets: If True, use angle brackets instead of curly braces for
-    nesting.
-  use_index_order: If True, fields of a proto message will be printed using
-    the order defined in source code instead of the field number, extensions will be printed at the end of the message and their relative order is determined by the extension number.
-By default, use the field number order. float_format (str): If set, use this to specify float field formatting (per the "Format Specification Mini-Language"); otherwise, shortest float that has same value in wire will be printed.
-Also affect double field if double_format is not set but float_format is set. double_format (str): If set, use this to specify double field formatting (per the "Format Specification Mini-Language"); if it is not set but float_format is set, use float_format.
-Otherwise, use ``str()``
-  use_field_number: If True, print field numbers instead of names. descriptor_pool (DescriptorPool): Descriptor pool used to resolve Any types. indent (int): The initial indent level, in terms of spaces, for pretty
-    print.
-  message_formatter (function(message, indent, as_one_line) -> unicode|None):
-    Custom formatter for selected sub-messages (usually based on message type).
-Use to pretty print parts of the protobuf for easier diffing.
-  print_unknown_fields: If True, unknown fields will be printed.
+  always_print_fields_with_no_presence: If True, fields without
-  force_colon: If set, a colon will be added after the field name even if the
-    field is a proto message.
+    presence (implicit presence scalars, repeated fields, and map fields) will always be serialized.
+Any field that supports presence is not affected by this option (including singular message fields and oneof fields).
+  preserving_proto_field_name: If True, use the original proto field names as
+    defined in the .proto file.
+If False, convert the field names to lowerCamelCase.
+  use_integers_for_enums: If true, print integers instead of enum names.
+  descriptor_pool: A Descriptor Pool for resolving types.
+If None use the
+    default.
+  float_precision: If set, use this to specify float field valid digits.

 Returns:
-  str: A string of the text formatted protocol buffer message.
+  A dict representation of the protocol buffer message.

 **Paramètres :**

 - `message`
-- `as_utf8`
-- `as_one_line`
-- `use_short_repeated_primitives`
-- `pointy_brackets`
-- `use_index_order`
-- `float_format`
+- `always_print_fields_with_no_presence`
-- `double_format`
+- `preserving_proto_field_name`
-- `use_field_number`
+- `use_integers_for_enums`
 - `descriptor_pool`
-- `indent`
-- `message_formatter`
-- `print_unknown_fields`
-- `force_colon`
+- `float_precision`

 ##### parse

-Parses a text representation of a protocol message into a message.
+Parses a JSON dictionary representation into a message.

 Args:
-  message_class: The message meta class. text (str): Message text representation. message (Message): A protocol buffer message to merge into.
+  message_class: The message meta class.
-  allow_unknown_extension: if True, skip over missing extensions and keep
-    parsing
-  allow_field_number: if True, both field number and field name are allowed. descriptor_pool (DescriptorPool): Descriptor pool used to resolve Any types.
-  allow_unknown_field: if True, skip over unknown field and keep parsing.
-    Avoid to use this option if possible.
-It may hide some errors (e.g. spelling error on field name)
+  js_dict: Dict representation of a JSON message.
+  ignore_unknown_fields: If True, do not raise errors for unknown fields.
+  descriptor_pool: A Descriptor Pool for resolving types.
+If None use the
+    default.
+  max_recursion_depth: max recursion depth of JSON message to be deserialized.
+    JSON messages over this depth will fail to be deserialized.
+Default value is 100.

 Returns:
-  Message: A new message passed from text.
+  A new message passed from json_dict.

-Raises:
-  ParseError: On text parsing problems.

 **Paramètres :**

 - `message_class`
-- `text`
-- `allow_unknown_extension`
+- `js_dict`
-- `allow_field_number`
+- `ignore_unknown_fields`
 - `descriptor_pool`
-- `allow_unknown_field`
+- `max_recursion_depth`

 ---